roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-06 ****** bydawn1958© Julie knew her husband well.
+Julie knew her husband well.
 She realized that time was of the essences so she hurried onward.
 "Ronny dear... please take your time... my love is not ready to cum yet... are you my love?"
 Julie's question was like a blow to the heart.
 "Ron... lift up so my slave can help... she wants to cum real bad but I think she has to help out."

  Ron shifted his body raising his torso by arching his back to give the young student space.
 Whether the guiding words were needed or not didn't matter, as Julie said them anyway.
 "Love!
 Get those slutty fingers down to your snatch... and see if you can show Mistress your pretty clitoris.
 Show mistress what you do all the time when your alone."